-Endocarditis is the growth of blood clots on the valves and inner walls of the heart.
-They can cause damage to the heart.
-The growths can also break off and block blood flow in other areas of the body such as the brain or lungs.
+Non-infective endocarditis is the growth of blood clots on the valves and inner walls of the heart.
+They can damage the heart.
+The growths can also break off and block blood flow in the brain, lungs, or other areas of the body.

 |Blood Flow through the Heart|

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The doctor may test for endocarditis if there have been problems with blood clots.
+The doctor may test for endocarditis—if there have been problems with blood clots.